Quick Answer: Yes — $50K Gets You a Solid Mid-Range Kitchen in Chicago

-Assembly Squad has been renovating kitchens across Chicago neighborhoods for over a decade now.
-From vintage Lakeview condos to spacious Lincoln Park single-family homes, we've seen it all.
-And I'll tell you straight – what works in the suburbs won't cut it in a classic Chicago bungalow or vintage three-flat.
+After completing 200+ kitchen renovations across every type of Chicago home — from vintage Lakeview condos to spacious Lincoln Park single-family homes to Jefferson Park bungalows — I can tell you straight: what works in the suburbs won't cut it in a classic Chicago bungalow or vintage three-flat.
 Learn more about our team.

 As a Chicago homeowner thinking about updating your kitchen, that $50K budget question has probably been keeping you up at night.
-Let's cut right to it—yes, you absolutely can renovate a kitchen in Chicago for $50,000, but what you'll get depends heavily on your existing layout, your home's vintage, and which neighborhood you call home.
+Let's cut right to it — yes, you absolutely can renovate a kitchen in Chicago for $50,000 in 2026, but what you'll get depends heavily on your existing layout, your home's vintage, and which neighborhood you call home.

-In Chicago's 2025 renovation landscape, a $50,000 budget positions you in the moderate range—not luxury, but definitely beyond a basic facelift.
+In Chicago's 2026 renovation landscape, a $50,000 budget positions you in the moderate range — not luxury, but definitely beyond a basic facelift.
+Material costs have stabilized after the 2021-2024 volatility, while labor remains competitive.
 Here's what Chicago homeowners can realistically expect:

 For Chicago Bungalows & Two-Flats